dduril/codecademy-stuff/python/python-2-strings-and-console-output.md

 ```

 ```
-# Print the concatenation of "Spam and eggs" on line 3!
 print "Spam " + "and " + "eggs"
 ```

 ```
-# Turn 3.14 into a string on line 3!
 print "The value of pi is around " + str(3.14)
 ```